Manan1014/Legal-Service/README.md

 - Cost-effective solutions for all legal needs

 **Technologies Used:**
-- MERN stack (MongoDB, Express.js, React, Node.js)
+- PHP
+- Java Script
 - HTML
 - CSS (Bootstrap)